 thrilled and so proud to see one of our Year 11 pupils leading a group.
-We were in the orange group led by Ethan, who works with us every Monday as a mentor from the Sidewalk about his journey to become who he wants to be; we all thought he was very brave.
-It finished with a group singalong outside Poundland.
-The pupils did us credit and we all had a marvellous time.
+We were in the orange group led by Ethan, who works with us every Monday as a mentor from the Sidewalk project.

-We were led around Scarborough on a lovely summer's evening; first to the library where a young lady gave a monologue about leaving school, it was very eloquent and some of the pupils found it really hit home with them.
+We were led around Scarborough on a lovely summer's

+evening; first to the library where a young lady gave a monologue about leaving school, it was very eloquent and some of the pupils found it really hit home with them.